 Jason Tovey admits move to Cardiff Blues was mistake

-The 24-year-old fly-half failed to establish himself at the Blues and has been released from his contract to return to Rodney Parade.
+The 24-year-old fly-half failed to establish himself at the Blues and has been to return to Rodney Parade.

 "It could have gone the opposite way and I could have pushed on and been on the [Wales] tour to Japan," said Tovey.

 "But I'll admit to myself it was a bit of a mistake leaving but I'm glad to be back here [at the Dragons] now."